 Productivity at the Workplace

-It only took a few words from Nikki, a five year old at that time, telling her father that ‘if she can stop being a whiner, he could stop being a grouch’ to change his attitude towards life and contribute towards making others around him “Happy”, quite literally.
+It only took a few words from Nikki, a five-year-old at that time, telling her father that ‘if she can stop being a whiner, he could stop being a grouch’ to change his attitude towards life and contribute towards making others around him “Happy”, quite literally.
 It was for him, an epiphany.
 Nikki’s father is now crowned as the Father of Positive Psychology – Dr. Martin Seligman.

-As hypothetical and unconvincing this may seem, Seligman has time and again proved that positive thinking has an elephantine impact on one’s life, with affects on the physiological health as well.
+As hypothetical and unconvincing this may seem, Seligman has time and again proved that positive thinking has an elephantine impact on one’s life, with effects on the physiological health as well.
 He included in his studies and researches the effects of Positive Psychology on school-going children, military personnel, employees at the workplace, also on old-age persons.
-Positive psychology does not just provide an ambitious theoretical perspective but mirabile dictu, is a pragmatic and applicable approach to living life.
+Positive psychology does not just provide an ambitious theoretical perspective but mirabile dictu is a pragmatic and applicable approach to living life.

-We spend an average half of our waking hours at the work place, complaining, bellyaching about the workload, longing for the weekend.
+We spend an average half of our waking hours at the workplace, complaining, bellyaching about the workload, longing for the weekend.
 In pursuit of begetting a healthy, productive and if not a Pollyanna but at most an optimistic employee, some transformative attitudinal changes can be made.

 Investing in our relationships at the workplace is important.
 Positivity and negativity are contagious, therefore seeking out positive people, cherishing their company and spending time with them, while managing our boundaries, help us benefit from their sunny dispositions.

 In Japanese, Pecha Kucha roughly means chit-chat.
 It is a specific format of presentation.
 Each individual displays 20 slides with just pictures and has 20 seconds to explain each slide, keeping their presentations concise, meaningful and memorable.

 Leaders at Intel changed the rules, people could now only share things about their lives outside of work.
-This, for them created an immediate significant difference, employees immediately started treating each other less like competitors and more like collaborators.
+This, for them, created an immediate significant difference, employees immediately started treating each other less like competitors and more like collaborators.

 Identifying and staying true to our strengths and our virtues at the workplace, and focusing on the parts of us that are ‘flourishing’ while striving to achieve the most of our strengths, and not being caught up with our failures and trying to “fix” ourselves.
 Playing to our strengths rather than weaknesses not only impacts one’s intrinsic motivation, but also the company at large.

-The father of the new science of positive psychology and author of Authentic Happiness draws on more than twenty years of clinical research to demonstrate how optimism enchances the quality of life, and how anyone can learn to practice it.
+The father of the new science of positive psychology and author of Authentic Happiness draws on more than twenty years of clinical research to demonstrate how optimism enhances the quality of life, and how anyone can learn to practice it.
 Offering many simple techniques, Dr. Seligman explains how to break an “I – give – up” habit, develop a more constructive explanatory style for interpreting your behavior, and experience the benefits of a more positive interior dialogue.